 Tram nr.
 4 runs on the Grand Boulevard (Nagy körút) in Pest connecting Széll Kálmán tér and Október 23. utca in Buda.

 Tram nr.
 6 also runs on the Grand Boulevard (Nagy körút) on a very similar, but longer route connecting Széll Kálmán tér and Móricz Zsigmond körtér in Buda.
 Both trams connect with the metro lines at Nyugati (M3 blue line) and at Blaha Lujza tér (M2 red line), and run about every 5 minutes from 07.00 till 20.
 00. Tram 6 also operates at night, but not as frequently.

 Tram nr.
 47 and 49 are two major lines connecting Pest with Buda.
 Tram nr.
 47 runs between Deák tér and Budafok Városháza tér, while Tram 49 runs between Kelenföldi Pályaudvar in Buda and Deák tér.

-Its more than 260 different bus lines of which 41 offer night lines as well, that makes traveling in Budapest simple as 1 2 3.
+There are more than 260 different bus lines, of which 41 offer night lines as well, that makes traveling in Budapest simple as 1 2 3.
 Although the inner-city area is easiest to reach by metro lines and trams, there are some bus lines that can be useful for tourists as well.
 Budapest buses are blue, express lines with fewer stops are marked with “E”, while shorter lines are marked with “A”.